Mandaris-LLC/react-native-navigation-full-circle/playground/README.md

 # Navigation Playground

-An local playground project using `react-native-navigation`.
+A local example project using `react-native-navigation`.
+The target app for all e2e tests.